 Source: Demandbase.com

-- Intent data analysis to identify accounts with high purchase intent.
+- Intent data analysis – Identifies accounts with high purchase intent.

-- Content personalization to align messaging with account needs.
+- Content personalization – Adjusts messaging based on account needs.

 8. 6sense